sidewalklabs/s2sphere/README.md

 * Needs to be packaged properly for use with PIP.
 * A few more S2 features could be added especially those associated with segments of a sphere.
 * I regret some of the naming conventions and wish they were more in line with how the C++ S2 library was originally packaged.
 For example I think it might be nicer for there to be separate packages called r1, s1 and s2.
-This would make it more inline with the mathematics behind the S2 Geometry Library.
+This would make also make it conform better with the mathematics behind the S2 Geometry Library.